LHG (Liquid Heat Generator) 2017+ 6.7L PowerStroke and 6.7L Cummins (Duramax coming soon!)

 USA Diesel LHG (Liquid Heat Generator)

-The LHG, using advanced technology, provides extremely rapid engine warmup.
-The system quickly and efficiently brings an engine up to and maintains its proper operating temp, dramatically reducing idling warmup and cold run time.
-This results in improved fuel economy, reduced emissions, lower maintenance costs and significantly reduced engine wear.
+The LHG provides for extremely rapid engine and passenger compartment warming.
+This system will, quickly and efficiently, brings a diesel engine up to, monitor and maintain, proper operating temp, dramatically reducing idling warm-up and cold (dirty) run time.
+The result?
+Improved fuel economy, reduced emissions, lower maintenance costs and reduced engine wear.

-These units perform better, have fewer maintenance needs, cost less and are far easier to install than antiquated "burner" based solutions.
-Installation of an LHG can be completed in a couple hours with a set of basic tools.
+LHG units outperform, have fewer maintenance needs, cost less and are far easier to install than older solutions.
+LHG installation can be completed in a couple hours with a set of basic tools.